Stability of Piecewise Deterministic Markovian Metapopulation Processes on Networks: Proofs

 \subsection{Boundedness criterion \ref{thm_born_prob}}

-\begin{demthm}[\ref{thm_born_prob}]~\ppe\\ \textbf{Step 1: study of a random walk}\pe \\ Assume that Assumptions \ref{hyp_zone_decr} and \ref{assump_bound} hold and let $y\in \R$.
-Consider a $\R$-valued random walk $Y=\left(Y_k\right)_{k\geqslant 1}$ with i.i.d. increments defined on some probability space in such a way that: where $B$ and $\Gamma$ are independent random variables with respective distributions Bernoulli $\mathcal{B}(1,\varepsilon)$ and shifted geometric $\mathcal{G}(\delta)$.
+\begin{demthm}[\ref{thm_born_prob}]We proceed in three steps to prove Theorem \ref{thm_born_prob}. \paragraph*{Step 1: study of a random walk} ~\pe \\ Assume that Assumptions \ref{hyp_zone_decr} and \ref{assump_bound} hold and let $y\in \R$.
+Consider a $\R$-valued random walk $Y=\left(Y_k\right)_{k\geqslant 1}$ with i.i.d. increments defined on $(\Omega,\mathcal{A},\P)$ in such a way that: where $B$ and $\Gamma$ are independent random variables with respective distributions Bernoulli $\mathcal{B}(1,\varepsilon)$ and shifted geometric $\mathcal{G}(\delta)$.
 We first observe that which entails that the hitting time $\sigma_{R}$ of $(-\infty,R]$ by $Y$ is almost surely finite by the law of large numbers.
 Moreover, there exists $r>0$ independent from the choice of $y\in \R$ such that:

-Indeed, straightforward computations show that if $r>0$ is such that $r<\frac{\left|\ln(1-\delta)\right|}{TM}$, and if we set then $\left(\exp\left(rY_k+\gamma(r)(k-1)\right)\right)_{k\geqslant 1}$ is a positive martingale with respect to its natural filtration.
+Indeed, straightforward computations show that if $r>0$ is such that $r<\frac{\left|\log(1-\delta)\right|}{TM}$, and if we set then $\left(\exp\left(rY_k+\gamma(r)(k-1)\right)\right)_{k\geqslant 1}$ is a positive martingale with respect to its natural filtration.
 Using Fatou's lemma then yields the expected inequality since $\gamma(r)>0$.